Why Randolph Jefferson Deserves Serious Consideration

 Summary:

-11. ⚖️ Why the case was closed prematurely
+11. ⚖️ Why the paternity issue was determined prematurely

 The Jefferson–Hemings Paternity Issue did not resolve through the gradual accumulation and testing of evidence.
 Instead, an early judgment hardened into a conclusion based on significant omissions.